Dougal121/Solar/ESP8266_Tracker/ThridCut/ReadMe.txt

          A tweek for the NTP time to only update if withing 20min of RTC except on startup (first NTP update) Start of being able to select a clock source/methodology.
          Fix issue with night power down & timezones.
 Add new OLED indicator for when actively powered down.

+07/06/2022 Epic update ... but yet to be all tested together (part tested separatly)
+         Wind parking finally done
+         One more on clock source from other trackers so you can cascade the GPS time via UDP broacasts Email alarms, Temperature alarms, Auto reboot timers, Uptimer Data Loggin, Charting ,CSV downloads
+         4 new web pages in the GUI